 A tax accountant handles the taxes for individuals, organizations, companies, or governments.
-Unlike an accountant who oversees all financial matters, you’ll specialize solely in taxes in this role and follow the tax laws set forth at the federal, state, and local levels.
+Unlike an accountant who oversees all financial matters, you’ll specialize solely in taxes and follow tax laws set at the federal, state, and local levels.

 While income tax preparers also prepare and file taxes for clients, a tax accountant's qualifications and expertise extend beyond this so they can provide ongoing and long-term tax assistance to the people and entities they serve.